35 GTA 5 Locations Based on Real Life

 Why It Counts: Chumash Historic Family Pier is based on Malibu Pier.
 Do not merge it with Del Perro Pier, which is the Santa Monica Pier match.

-Claim Guardrail: Do not merge it with Del Perro Pier/Santa Monica Pier.
+Accuracy Note: Do not merge it with Del Perro Pier/Santa Monica Pier.

 GTA 5 RON Alternates Wind Farm